EnixCoda/github-code-review-notifier/README.md

 1. **Storage**

     Create a [firebase](https://firebase.google.com) App with real time database enabled.
-Find firebase config of your app from `Project Overview` - `Add Firebase to your web app`, convert the `config` into JSON.
+Find firebase config of your app from `Project Overview` - `Add Firebase to your web app`, convert the value of `config` variable into JSON: `{"apiKey": "..."}`.
     > You can use any other platform you prefer.
 Modify `src/db.js` to achieve that.

 1. **Config & Deploy**